I am an Associate Professor of Economics at the Australian National University.

 I gained my PhD in Economics from the University of Melbourne in 2012.

 While completing my PhD, I was a Visiting Scholar at New York University Stern School of Business.
-After finishing my PhD, I was a Postdoctoral Scholar at the Becker Friedman Institute at the University of Chicago before joining Monash University as a Lecturer (Assistant Professor).
+After finishing my PhD, I was a Postdoctoral Research Fellow at the Becker Friedman Institute at the University of Chicago before joining Monash University as a Lecturer (Assistant Professor).

 I completed my undergraduate studies at the University of Melbourne, where I gained a B.A. with First Class Honours in Philosophy and a B.Sc. in Pure Mathematics.
 I wrote my Honours thesis on Godel's incompleteness theorems.

 I was born in Wellington, New Zealand, but grew up in Melbourne, Australia.My daughter Julia was born in 2007, three days after my first-year PhD exams.

 In my spare time, I enjoy oil painting, poetry, and meditation.